-5 Signs Your Relationship has Come to an End
+5 Signs Your Relationship Has Come To An End

 In every relationship there’s a beginning and an end, although the latter is something we would usually prefer to avoid.
 Nevertheless, no matter how hard you try to deny it, there may come a time when you truly have to close the door.
 Do you know how to tell when your relationship has come to an end?

-It’s not easy to determine that it’s time to end things, that you’ve gone as far as you can go together.
+It’s not easy to determine when it’s time to end things, when you’ve gone as far as you can go together.
 It can be extremely difficult because you’re afraid.
 Still, sometimes it’s for the best.
 That’s why it’s important to be able to recognize the signs that there’s no turning back.

-1. Without love, there is no relationship
+1. Without love, there’s no relationship

-Over time love can sometimes wear thin or disappear.
+Over time, love can sometimes wear thin or disappear.
 This should make you evaluate your situation because the truth is there’s no such thing as a loveless relationship.
-Don’t beat yourself up over this – in fact, it’s very common.
+Don’t beat yourself up over this; in fact, it’s very common.

 2. Trust is key